freebasic/fbfrog/readme.txt

       a) On all enum bodies, do "enum Foo as long : ... : end enum" (must be added to FB first)
       b) Do "type Foo as long" and make enum body anonymous (enums consts aren't type checked anyways)
-      c) Do "const EnumConst1 as long" for every enum const; don't emit the enum type at all, do "long" in place of every "enum Foo" type.
+      c) Do "const EnumConst1 as long" for every enum const; don't emit the enum type at all, do "long" in place of every "enum Foo" type. (would have to calculate enumconst value if no initializer given)

 - Are forward declarations/references handled correctly?
 Consider merging the {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same